somduttasinha/synthetic-ranking-generation/planning/PLANNING.md

 ## Essay Plan

 - Abstract
+  - past tense
 - Introduction
+  - with reference to existing literature, tell the reader what we know and what we do not yet know.
+Identify the research gap.
+Introduce RQ
   - Broad statement regarding the importance of ranking systems in general in various applications
     - Ranking systems are ubiquitous across several domains, ranging from